Sendrowski/fastDFE/docs/source/simulation.md

 ```

 +++
 The DFE is recovered closely, which is expected given the simplicity of the DFE parametrization and the lack of demographic complications.
+The accuracy of ``fastdfe`` under more realistic conditions, including strong demographic distortions, population substructure, background selection, dominance and small sample sizes, is assessed with ``SLiM`` forward simulations in Appendix C of {cite}`primatedfe`.

 +++
 We may want to see how the expected SFS changes as we vary the degree of dominance.
 Here, we run a second simulation with the same parameters except that we set `h=0.3` so that mutations are partially recessive.